-A22.
-We want only the cost of homeowners insurance on the FU's home.
+- We want only the cost of homeowners insurance on the FU's home.ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - A23.

-A23.
 Mortgages, land contracts, deeds of trust, and home equity loans all get a YES answer here.
 However, include only loans of money secured by the home (i.e., borrowed against its equity).
 If in doubt, collect all details and record in an F2 note.